DEFINITIONS OF TERMS

 Linear low-density polyethylene.
 A strong, clear or white film ideal for packaging of foods.
 It is heat sealable, has excellent puncture and tear resistance, and has a high degree of stiffness.
 It is used as the inner layer in all laminates used by the Bag Broker.
 The varieties used in coffee bags by the Bag Broker meet FDA regulations, including EU and German safety standards for food packaging.

 A durable strong form of paper that can be used as the outer substrate on bags and pouches.
 Gives a more natural feeling to the bag.
-Natural Kraft can be printed in up to 8 colors.
+Natural Kraft can be printed in up to 8 colours.

 Abbreviation for Oriented Polypropylene.
-This material is used as a substitute for PET due to a more competitive pricing and the ability of the material to have a matt finish.
+This material is used as a substitute for PET due to more competitive pricing and the ability of the material to have a matt finish.
 Laminate made used this outer substrate tends to wrinkle easier when heat-sealed.

 Abbreviation for polyethylene.
 Used as a bonding agent in wet lamination.

-Polyethylene terephthalate is a form of polyester.
+Polyethylene terephthelate is a form of polyester.
 It is often used as the outer substrate on laminates, due to its excellent tear strength, elongation properties and its competitive price.
 Images and artwork is usually printed on the reverse side of it.

 Bags already formed at the factory.
 This is as opposed to roll stock.

 When rotogravure printing the images onto the reverse side of the outer substrate, round print drums are used.
 They are made of stainless steel.
-For smaller production runs, etched drums are the most cost effective solution, for very high quality or large, repeated print runs, more expensive engraved print drums are the best solution.
+For smaller production runs, etched drums are the most cost-effective solution, for very high quality or large, repeated print runs, more expensive engraved print drums are the best solution.
 Print drums are re-usable.

 This kind of printing takes place on printing machines, using steel or copper print drums.
 The image is printed onto the reverse side (inner) of the outer substrate.
-The colors are printed onto the substrate one colour at the time.
+The colours are printed onto the substrate one colour at the time.

 SiO3 coated PET.